up-time/kubespray/README.md

 ```

 ### Akash Modification

+Every Provider can decided how to configure their Kubernetes cluster, these Akash specific changes attempt to simplify configuration as much as reasonably possible.

 Kubespray configures Calico to use Calico's RR service + BGP for IP-IP networking.
 While this is an option for operation, [VXLAN Overlay networking](https://docs.projectcalico.org/networking/vxlan-ipip) is a nice simplification, and removes the necessity for `calico-rr` to be installed.
 After running `invetory.py` and `hosts.yaml` is generated, edit the file and remove the `calico-rr` references for cleanliness.
 See "Network Plugins" below for additional configuration options.